<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 10. Schedule account deletion for suspended accounts.

-Download the full guide of the 10 critical steps for a smooth and easy employee offboarding process that will cover all of your bases.
+Download the full guide here and cover all your bases.

-According to Torii’s data, every employee has access to ~30 different SaaS accounts, which should all be closed for security, compliance, and cost-saving reasons.
+According to Torii’s internal data, most employees typically use at least 30 SaaS accounts.
+ALL of these accounts should be closed for security, compliance, and cost-saving reasons.

 These include: